cloudoperators/greenhouse-extensions/plutono/README.md

 A recommendation is to use one configmap per dashboard, as a reduction of multiple dashboards inside one configmap is currently not properly mirrored in plutono.

+NOTE: Configure your data sources in your dashboards as variables to keep them portable across clusters.

 #### Example dashboard config:

 *Folder structure:*